NFC Checkpoint Scanning: Proof of Patrol Without the Hassle

 Getting Started

 Most teams are fully operational within a week.
-The biggest challenge isn't technical—it's choosing the right checkpoint locations.
+The biggest challenge isn't technical—it's choosing the right checkpoint locations that balance comprehensive coverage with efficient patrol routes.

 Key Takeaways

-- NFC uses guards' smartphones—no extra hardware needed
+- NFC uses guards' smartphones—no extra hardware required.

-- Requires physical presence—can't fake from a distance
+- Requires physical presence at each checkpoint—can't be faked from a distance.

 Written by